Have you ever felt vulnerable in a parking lot?

 But the likelihood of you being able to help them has to be strong enough for them to be able to trust you enough to willing to part with their money.

-Now, the difference between sales anda network marketing is a huge.
+Now, the difference between sales and marketing is huge.

-A lot of people think that what we do with Internet advertising and marketing is sales…
+A lot of people think what we do with Internet advertising and marketing is sales…

 And it's really not.